| | |

 • For the best flavor, use fresh ingredients.

-• Serve tabbouleh with pita bread, pita chips, or lettuce leaves.
+• Serve tabbouleh with pita bread, pita chips, or romaine lettuce leaves.

 Make-Ahead Instructions: